bitmatica/javascript/README.md

   * Use double quotes `""` instead of single quotes `''` for strings.
   * Do not add spaces inside of curly braces.
   * A single leading underscore is acceptable in identifiers to indicate an attribute is intended to be "private".
+  * Don't prohibit string concatenation.
+Template strings are usually, but not always, preferable.

 # };